 GRIN1

-Below is a summary for the GRIN1 gene observed in research publications.
+The information for this summary of GRIN1-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 Click here for our full GRIN1 Gene Guide